European trademark registration

 You can sell products or offer services in the EU without having a registered trademark.
 So you might ask, why should I register my trademark?
-There are several reasons why registering your trademark is a good idea.
+There are several reasons why registering your European trademark is a good idea.

-Rights Throughout the EU.
+Rights Throughout the EU

-By obtaining a EU registration of your trademark, you can have more confidence that you have rights to use your mark throughout the entire European Union, without worrying that your trademark rights will be limited because of someone else’s activities (because of that person’s legal rights in a trademark.).
+By obtaining an EU registration of your trademark, you can have more confidence that you have rights to use your mark throughout the entire European Union, without worrying that your trademark rights will be limited because of someone else’s activities (because of that person’s legal rights in a trademark.).
 It is also wise to research whether someone else is already using a mark similar to yours by doing a comprehensive trademark availability search before applying to register your trademark.

 Working with Your Distributors

 If you plan to work with re-sellers or distributors to sell your products or services, having a trademark registration lets you control your own brand.
 Many times, a re-seller who sells products or services, especially for an international company or one based outside the country, might register the trademark of the company for whom they sell goods.
-They may do this either in a good faith effort to protect the brand that they are selling for you, or they may want to pressure you to continue working with them.
+They may do this either in a good faith effort to protect the brand that they are selling to you, or they may want to pressure you to continue working with them.

 Either way, if your re-seller owns a registration for your trademark, you probably cannot force them to transfer it to you without a costly lawsuit.
 The better path is to register your trademark yourself before you begin working with re-sellers or distributors.